studyztp/gem5-looppoint-doc/documentation.md

 LoopPoint was originally proposed and evaluated in a non-full-system environment, where the operating system is not involved.
 In full-system simulation, however, we must consider additional factors, such as Address Space Layout Randomization (ASLR), to correctly apply the methodology.

-In this tutorial, we will demonstrate how to apply the LoopPoint methodology in a full-system environment with the gem5 simulator.
+In this tutorial, we will demonstrate how to apply the LoopPoint methodology in a full-system environment with the gem5 simulator version 24.1.0.3.

 There are 3 main steps in using targeted sampling methodology: